mtkennerly/kelonio/README.md

     .then(measurement => console.log(`Mean: ${measurement.mean} ms`));
 ```

+By default, the check is repeated 100 times, but you can customize this.
 If you measure a function that returns a promise, Kelonio will automatically
 measure the time until it's resolved as well.
 The resulting `measurement`
-exposes various stats, like maximum time and standard deviation.
+exposes various stats, like mean time, maximum time, and standard deviation.

 <!--
 For aggregating results from multiple measurements, create a `Benchmark` and